-Purpose Award the proposal for the Starr County Campus Building J analog to five (5) classrooms in the Starr County Campus Building J to the College's digital audiovisual standards.
+Award of Proposals - 2) Starr County Campus Building J Analog to Digital Classroom Upgrade five (5) classrooms in the Starr County Campus Building J to the College's digital audiovisual standards.
 The upgrade will support digital video signals from contemporary computing and presentation devices, offering sharper, higher-resolution projected images and enhanced sound quality.
 This enhancement will improve faculty instruction by facilitating the use of podiums, projectors, electric widescreens, laptops, tablets, and other digital tools.